Extraterritorial jurisdiction: Terminology

-Some confusion has arisen to the meaning of 'extraterritorial jurisdiction'.
-In its widely-used application, the term refers to where criminal acts were committed outside the sovereign territory of a prosecuting state.
-A possible ambiguity has been noted by Cedric Ryngaert, Professor of Public International Law and Head of the Department of International and European Law at Utrecht University, who notes that a state asserting jurisdiction over crimes committed in other jurisdictions would still prosecute in the state's own territorial courts.
+Some confusion has arisen as to the meaning of "extraterritorial jurisdiction."
+Cedric Ryngaert, Professor of Public International Law and Head of the Department of International and European Law at Utrecht University, noted that a state asserting jurisdiction over crimes committed in other jurisdictions would still prosecute in the state's own territorial courts.

 Cases of exercised jurisdiction

 Diplomatic missions

 Diplomatic immunity of foreign embassies and consulates in host countries is governed by the Vienna Convention on Diplomatic Relations and the Vienna Convention on Consular Relations.
 They remain under the jurisdiction of the host country but are 'inviolable' (the host country's agents may not enter the premises, or detain accredited diplomats).

 Military forces

 Status of forces agreements and visiting forces agreements are in effect in many countries that allow visiting forces to exercise jurisdiction over members of their forces that are stationed in the host country.

 Criminal law

 Criminal jurisdiction can be of an extraterritorial nature where: